JamesBrill/react-speech-recognition/README.md

 ## How it works
 `useSpeechRecognition` is a React hook that gives a component access to a transcript of speech picked up from the user's microphone.

-`SpeechRecognition` manages the global state of the Speech Recognition API, exposing functions to turn the microphone on and off.
+`SpeechRecognition` manages the global state of the Web Speech API, exposing functions to turn the microphone on and off.

 Under the hood,
 it uses [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition).
 Note that browser support for this API is currently limited, with Chrome having the best experience - see [supported browsers](#supported-browsers) for more information.